Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 Comparison

 In nature, plants exist in different conditions.
 Geraniums are native to the soils and climate of the Northern Hemisphere.
-It is she who can be found in the meadows among other grass.
+This is what can be found in meadows among other grass.
 The difference between geranium and pelargonium is that it feels great even at low temperatures.
-Like a beautiful flower, geranium grows in gardens without needing shelter for the winter.
+As a beautiful flower, geranium is grown in gardens without needing shelter for the winter.

 Pelargonium is a flower sensitive to cold.
-After all, its natural conditions are the African savannas.
-Therefore, pelargonium, which has sufficient decorative effect, is used to decorate the interior.
+After all, its natural conditions are African savannas.
+Therefore, pelargonium, which has sufficient decorative value, is used to decorate the interior.
 It can also be placed on summer verandas.
-But wintering in the open ground is completely contraindicated for her.
+But wintering in the open ground is completely contraindicated for it.

 There are also external differences between plants.
 They concern mainly the flowers themselves.
-In geraniums, they are in most cases solitary.
-Five, less often eight, petals of such a flower are collected in the correct order and do not differ from each other in shape, size and color.
+In geraniums they are in most cases solitary.
+Five, rarely eight, petals of such a flower are collected in the correct order and do not differ from each other in shape, size and color.
 Geranium has ten developed fertile stamens.

 As for pelargonium, its flowers are most often combined into spectacular large inflorescences.
-In many species of this plant, there is an asymmetry in the arrangement of the petals, when the two upper ones are isolated from the rest.
-In this case, the flower turns out to be wrong.
+In many species of this plant, there is an asymmetry in the arrangement of the petals, when the top two of them are separated from the rest.
+In this case, the flower turns out incorrect.

 Pelargonium has no more than seven fertile stamens, the rest are underdeveloped.

-Consider the difference between geranium and pelargonium when comparing the color of their flowers.
-On this occasion, it is worth noting that geraniums correspond mainly to blue and purple colors, as well as shades close to them.
+Let's look at the difference between geranium and pelargonium when we compare the color of their flowers.
+In this regard, it is worth noting that geraniums correspond mainly to blue and purple colors, as well as shades close to them.
 In addition, garden varieties with pink, crimson and pure white flowers have been bred.
 But scarlet geranium does not exist.

-Meanwhile, it is impossible to meet blue pelargonium, since this color is absolutely not typical for it.
-The traditional color options in this case will be soft pink, red, white.
-Interesting are also two-color varieties and those where the petals are marked with spots and contrasting strokes.
+Meanwhile, it is impossible to find blue pelargonium, since this color is absolutely not characteristic of it.
+Traditional color options in this case will be soft pink, red, white.
+Two-color varieties and those where the petals are marked with spots and contrasting strokes are also interesting.

-Almost all plants have a botanical and "folk" name.
+Almost all plants have a botanical and “folk” name.
 In everyday life, the second is more often used (or maybe it is the first?)
-Remember: fireweed is called Ivan-tea; aconite - wrestler or skullcap; solidago is goldenrod, and nivyanik is just meadow chamomile.
+Remember: fireweed is called fireweed; aconite - wrestler or skullcap; Solidago is goldenrod, and cornflower is just meadow daisy.
 There are many examples.
 Knowing the popular name, we quickly remember what the plant looks like.
-For example, what is a geranium?
-Grandma's flower on the windowsill immediately comes to mind.
+For example, what is geranium?
+My memory immediately comes to mind of my grandmother’s flower on the windowsill.
 But no!
-This is a pelargonium.
-Could it be the scientific name of the same plant?
-Again, they didn't guess.
-What the people call geranium is a completely different plant.
+This is pelargonium.
+Perhaps this is the scientific name of the same plant?
+We didn't guess right again.
+What people call geranium is a completely different plant.
 Let's figure it out.

 So, geranium and pelargonium are different plants.
-The “traditional geranium”, with bright red caps that grandmothers cherish on windowsills, is called Pelargonium (Pelargonium).
+The “traditional geranium,” with its bright red caps that grandmothers cherish on their windowsills, is called Pelargonium.
 It is one of five genera that is part of the geranium family (Geraniaceae).

-But the blue flowers that can be found everywhere - both in meadows, and on forest edges, and in dry steppes, are called geraniums.
+But blue flowers, which can be found everywhere - in meadows, on forest edges, and in dry steppes, are called geranium.
 These are plants from the genus Geranium (Geranium) of the same family Geranium.
-Translated from the Greek "geranion" - a diminutive of geranos - a crane.
+Translated from Greek “geranion” is a diminutive of geranos - crane.
 This name is given for the shape of the fruit, which resembles the beak of a crane.
-The people often call geranium crane, crane, eagle's foot.
+Popularly, geranium is often called crane grass, crane grass, or eagle's foot.

 What is the difference?

 The main difference between geraniums and pelargoniums is that the latter are not winter-hardy.
-Most varieties of pelargonium come from the savannas of South Africa, which is why they are grown as houseplants.
+Most varieties of pelargonium come from the savannahs of South Africa, which is why they are grown as houseplants.

-Also, geranium differs from pelargonium in the structure of flowers - in geranium, the flowers are regular, radially symmetrical, collected in a semi-umbrella.
-Pelargonium has irregularly shaped flowers, slightly bilaterally symmetrical, collected in umbrellas.
+Geranium also differs from pelargonium in the structure of its flowers - geranium has regular, radially symmetrical flowers, collected in a semi-umbrella.
+Pelargonium has flowers of irregular shape, slightly with bilateral symmetry, collected in umbrellas.
 Usually the upper petals are larger than the lower ones.

-Wild species geraniums, usually blue, lilac and purple tones, white ones are less common.
-Garden forms with different flower colors have been bred, there are pink, raspberry and “black”.
+Wild species of geraniums are usually blue, lilac and purple tones, less often white.
+Garden forms with different flower colors have been developed; there are pink, crimson and “black”.
 Geraniums grow well in the garden.
-After flowering, they have a neat bush and retain their decorative effect for a long time.
-They winter stably, only some imported varieties can freeze slightly.
+After flowering they have a neat bush and remain decorative for a long time.
+They overwinter stably; only some imported varieties can freeze slightly.

-The coloring of pelargonium flowers of various colors: from pure white and pale pink to burgundy and almost black.
-There are two-color varieties, with spots and strokes.
-Different types of pelargoniums vary greatly in the shape and color of the leaves, as well as in the shape of the plants themselves.
+Pelargonium flowers come in all sorts of colors: from pure white and soft pink to burgundy and almost black.
+There are two-color varieties, with spots and streaks.
+Different types of pelargonium vary greatly in the shape and color of the leaves, as well as in the shape of the plants themselves.

 There are 6 groups of pelargoniums: